rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ### Ontario College Diploma,<br/>Humber College

 _Computer Programmer
+Core technologies -- Java, HTML, CSS, Javascript, Oracle 11g, Git
 Sep 2012 – Apr 2014
 Toronto, ON_

-Through two years of classes and school projects at Humber, I learned the fundamental principles of software engineering and how to work well in a team.
-My classes emphasized object-oriented programming in Java, along with HTML/CSS/Javascript, Oracle 11g, and a bit of Git.
+- Learned the fundamental principles of successful software engineering and how to work well in a team.
+- My classes emphasized object-oriented programming in Java, along with HTML/CSS/Javascript, Oracle 11g, and a bit of Git.

 ---

 ## About Me

-When I’m away from work, I’m usually playing music, climbing at a gym, or designing more things.
-In general, I'm chasing things that I'm curious about.
+When I'm away from work, I'm usually playing guitar, training at a climbing gym, or designing something to satisfy my curiosity.